 Do reach out if your company is keen on exploring India’s market opportunity.
 See you for the 2nd Edition of Immersion which is Scheduled for February 28th/29th in 2020.
 The Future of AR/VR/MR is awesome & India has just got started.

-Founder Director-Immersion-India's 1st AR/VR Film Fest & Conference Curious, Passionate, Serial Entrepreneur.
-Committed to building India’s Immersive Tech Industry and play a role in making AR/VR/XR go mainstream in India.
+Founder Director- XROM- Home of Extended Reality & Immersion-India's 1st AR/VR Film Fest & Conference Curious, Relentless, Serial Entrepreneur.
+Committed to building India’s Immersive Tech Industry.